 Anyone who suspects a child or youth is being abused or sexually exploited has a legal responsibility to report it.

 Call your local police department or the Child Abuse Hotline at 1-800-387-KIDS (5437).

 Elder abuse is any action or inaction that jeopardizes the health or well-being of an older adult.
 It can take several forms, including financial, emotional, physical, sexual, neglect and medication.
 Often more than one type of abuse occurs at the same time.

 What is sexual violence

-Sexual violence is a sexual act committed against someone without that person’s freely given consent.
+Sexual violence is an act committed against someone's sexual integrity without that person’s freely given consent.
 It can be physical and/or non-contact, affects all ages and genders, and the person committing the act may be known or a stranger.
 It's against the law.

 - Sexual assault

 - Is a legal term used in Canada to explain any form of sexual contact without consent.
 It can include forced or unwanted kissing, touching, vaginal penetration, anal penetration or oral sex.